AMSP-04/NETN-FOM/NETN-FOM.md

 ### Simulation Infrastructure

 NATO STANAG 4603 mandates the use of IEEE 1516-2010 standards on High-Level Architecture (HLA Evolved) for new M&S systems.
 The use of HLA in NETN federations is a fundamental design rule which impacts most parts of the NETN FAFD.
 A NETN federation includes a Run-Time Infrastructure (RTI) implementing the HLA services.
-On the network, the RTI acts as a distributed operating system, providing a standard interface (API) to the federated systems.
-Internally the RTI uses distributed algorithms and network protocols to implement all HLA services.
+The RTI provides a standard interface (API) to the federated systems.
 The NETN FAFD makes no recommendations concerning specific RTI implementations but requires complete and certified HLA RTI implementation.

 In many NETN federations, there is a need to mix different simulation infrastructure implementations and to support other distributed simulation standards, a.k.a. a multi-architecture simulation environment.
 The NETN FAFD allows non-HLA (e.g. DIS) or legacy HLA (e.g. HLA 1.3) federates to participate in federations using appropriate bridging or adaptor technologies.
 Any bridging required to integrate federates to HLA, or the selected RTI shall be the responsibility of the integrating federate.
 In some cases, multiple NETN based federations may exist, and information between them exchanged using bridges.